algorithmica-org/algorithmica/content/english/hpc/compilation/contracts.md

 weight: 6
 ---

-In safe languages like Java and Rust, you normally have a well-defined behavior for every possible operation and every possible input.
-There are some things that are *underdefined*, like the order of keys in a hash table, but these are usually some minor details left to implementation for potential performance gains in the future.
+In "safe" languages like Java and Rust, you normally have a well-defined behavior for every possible operation and every possible input.
+There are some things that are *under-defined*, like the order of keys in a hash table, but these are usually some minor details left to implementation for potential performance gains in the future.

 In contrast, C and C++ take the concept of undefined behavior to another level.
 Certain operations don't cause an error during compilation or runtime but are just not *allowed* — in the sense of there being a contract between a programmer and a compiler, that in case of undefined behavior the compiler can do literally anything, including formatting your hard drive.

+### Why Undefined Behavior Exists

-But compiler authors are not interested in formatting your hard drive of blowing up your monitor.
+Compiler authors are not interested in formatting your hard drive of blowing up your monitor.
 Instead, undefined behavior is used to guarantee a lack of corner cases and help optimization.

 For example, consider the case of signed overflow.
-On almost all architectures, signed integers overflow the same way as unsigned ones, with `INT_MAX + 1 == INT_MIN`, but yet this behavior is not a part of the C/C++ standard.
-This was very much intentional: if you disallow signed integer overflow, then `(x + 1) > x` is guaranteed to be always true for `int`, but not for `unsigned int`.
+On almost all architectures, [signed integers](/hpc/arithmetic/integer) overflow the same way as unsigned ones, with `INT_MAX + 1 == INT_MIN`, but yet this behavior is not a part of the C/C++ standard.
+This is very much intentional: if you disallow signed integer overflow, then `(x + 1) > x` is guaranteed to be always true for `int`, but not for `unsigned int`.
 For signed types, this allows compilers to optimize such checks away.

 As a more naturally occurring example, consider the case of a loop with an integer control variable.
-C++ and Rust are advocating for using an unsigned integer (`size_t` / `usize`), while C programmers stubbornly keep using `int`.
+Rust and modern C++ are advocating for using an unsigned integer (`size_t` / `usize`), while C programmers stubbornly keep using `int`.
 For a reason why, consider the following `for` loop:

 ```cpp
 for (unsigned int i = 0; i < n; i++) {